 Working With Ingrid Knight, RD & Associates, Inc.

 - First, we discuss your unique individual needs and goals

-- Use evidenced-based, science-based, medical information to create an individual plan
+- Use evidence-based, science-based, medical information to create an individual diet plan

 - Provide on-going support weekly, monthly, or as needed to optimize your success

 - Verify your insurance to let you know if there is a copay or any patient responsibility

 - Request medical records from your healthcare providers